sbrink00/MKS21X-FinalProject/README.md

 January 21:
 -Elias Ferguson: I put the finishing touches on the aesthetic aspects of the games.
 I also implemented bad input handling into all the games I wrote, so that under no circumstances should the user ever see an error message that wasn't written by me.
 The instructions for each game should now be clear enough for everybody.
 I also wrote kWarDriver, which can be compiled and run to test the war() fme

 -Samuel Brink: Almost everything was done by this point.
 I added all the other games to the casino file so that all the user needs to do is compile and run Casino.java and follow the directions in order to play any game they want.
 I also made each individual game take a player in their constructor so the player could remain consistent throughout the whole casino experience.
 Another thing I did is that I went through the games and added some print statements to make them more user friendly and to show the user their balance more often.
 In order to allow the user to test the splitting feature in blackjack without playing many hands in a row, I created the SplitTester class.
 When this class is compiled and run the user will be guaranteed a hand that is made up of two fives, so they can split it.
+I also went through all of the games and fixed the bet methods as well as made some directions more clear.
+Lastly, I fixed a bug in the payout method in Blackjack which had been bothering me for a week and a half.